salrashid123/signer/README.md

 Some implementations:

 - `kms/`:  Sample that implements `crypto.Signer` using Google Cloud KMS.
-- `tpm/`:  Sample that implements `crypto.Signer`  using `go-tpm` library for Trusted Platform Module    This internally uses [go-tpm-tools.client.GetSigner()](https://pkg.go.dev/github.com/google/go-tpm-tools/client#Key.GetSigner)
+- `tpm/`:  Sample that implements `crypto.Signer`  using `go-tpm` library for Trusted Platform Module.

+other stuff:

 - `util/certgen/`:  Library that generates a self-signed x509 certificate for the KMS and TPM based signers above
 - `util/csrgen/`:  Library that generates a CSR using the key in KMS or TPM